 Over the years I’ve built up quite a bank of suggestions about Galleries and Museums to visit, for that odd wet day that comes along every now and again in West Cornwall.
 So if you should see a mornings rain in the forecast, try one of my top five suggestions for a wet day in West Cornwall, until the clouds roll away as surely they will.

-Set at the top of Morrab road in an elegant building previously Victorian home built in 1865 it is the only Gallery devoted to works of the Penzance and Newlyn school artist of the late 18th and early 19th centuries.
-The ever changing exhibitions normally showcase the work of Elizabeth and Stanhope Forbes, Walter Langley, Howard Harvey, Lamorna Birch and Dame Laura Knight with ever changing exhibitions.
+Set at the top of Morrab road in an elegant building that was previously Victorian home.
+Built in 1865 it is the only Gallery devoted to works of the Penzance and Newlyn school artist of the late 18th and early 19th centuries.
+The ever changing exhibitions normally showcase the work of Elizabeth and Stanhope Forbes, Walter Langley, Howard Harvey, Lamorna Birch and Dame Laura Knight

 Visit daily between 10.00am and 5.00pm in Summer with the last admission thirty minutes before closing time.

 Eat lunch in the lovely airy conservatory at Penlee House, set in a lush garden or explore Penzance.
-The Turk’s Head, the oldest Inn in Penzance, set in Chapel Street which as the former main street is packed full of atmosphere and character.
+The Turk’s Head, the oldest Inn in Penzance, in Chapel Street is packed full of atmosphere and character.